 - The belt has lots of slack between the pulleys.
 It will not run efficiently when this happens.

-- The belt has more than ½” deflection in it indicates the belt may be riding too far into the pulley and therefor the pully may be worn out also.
+- The belt has more than ½” deflection in it indicating the belt may be riding too far into the pulley and therefore the pulley may be worn out also.

 Other signs that the drive belt is not working well and needs replaced includes:

-- The mower stops or has trouble with stuttering
+- The mower stops or has trouble stuttering.

 - Lots of vibration throughout the mower.

 - The mower may not be running up to its normal pace.